top of page

 3. Areas of shorter periods of sunlight on the TV screen (1 hour or less) sheltered from long periods of direct sun hitting the TV screen.

-Full Sun or Direct Sun installations are also defined by three elements
+Direct sun or full sun outdoor TV installations are also defined by three elements

 1. Placement where the TV screen can get more than 6 hours of direct sun from morning or afternoon exposure.